bvds/andes/docs/guides/manager_guide/README.md

 <b>Note</b> Blocking the device only affects the one device.
 The user
 can access the Space Client from another device.

+You can also deauthorize a device so that it can never be reactivated under Space by using the <b>Deauthorize Device</b> option on the
+<a href="#DeviceInfo">Device Information</a> menu.

 <a name="AppsTab"></a>